-A weekly seminar giving instruction in the many aspects of ministering in small churches.
+A weekly seminar giving instruction in the many aspects of ministering in churches.
 Includes assignment to one of the area churches.
-Required of all theology/religion majors each year in attendance at AU.
-Students register once for the entire year.
-Graded S/U. Fall, Spring
+Required of all theology/religion majors.
+Registration for RELP331, 332, 333 or 334 also fulfills this requirement.
+Students register and are graded once for the entire year.
+Minimum requirement of 1 credit.
+Fall, Spring